shingyeung/contrib/README.md

 ```

 And run all of these commands one at a time.
 Look for errors and do not proceed to next step if any [TODO: add common errors and fixes]
+Some of these take a while to complete so be patient...
 ```
 apt-get update -y && apt-get upgrade -y